 - 2.2.3.
 Appendix B contains a full description of each corporate risk with the tasks to mitigate it and the progress of that mitigation.
 There are three risk scores (original, current, and target), with each score expressed as a multiple of the impact and the likelihood of the event occurring. - 2.2.4.
-There is one risk with a 'current' red rated risk score:

-1. RM023 - Failure to understand and act upon changes to demography, funding, and government policy, with particular regard to Adults Services.
+There is one risk with a red rated current risk score: - RM023 Failure to understand and act upon changes to demography, funding, and government policy, with particular regard to Adults Services. - 2.2.5.

-- 2.2.5.
 Risk owners have considered whether the risks will meet the target score by the target date, shown as a prospects score.
-Twelve risks are assessed as "Amber-some concerns" that targets may not be met, and four are assessed as "Green on schedule" to meet their target by the target date.
-There are currently no risks with a 'prospects' target red risk score (see note 2 for the definition): - 2.2.6.
-A reconciliation to the September 2017 Audit Committee report is presented at Appendix A, detailing the significant changes to corporate risks since the September 2017 report. - 2.2.7.
+Thirteen risks are assessed as "Amber-some concerns" that targets may not be met, and three are assessed as "Green on schedule" to meet their target by the target date.
+Two risk scores have been assessed as meeting their target scores by the target date, but are continuous in their nature, and remain on the corporate risk register.
+There are currently no risks with a 'prospects' target red risk score (see note 2 for the definition): - A reconciliation to the January 2018 Audit Committee report is presented at Appendix A, detailing the significant changes to corporate risks since the January 2018 report. - 2.2.7.
 As part of the overall development of the performance and risk management framework for the Council, a new approach to corporate and departmental risk management is being adopted.
 This new approach involves the development of corporate and departmental level risks that are: outcome focussed; linked to strategic priorities; business critical, identifying areas where failure places the organisation in jeopardy; linked to financial and performance metrics.
 It is dependent upon a shared understanding of the risk appetite of the council. - 2.2.8.
 A key element of this work is cultural change and absolute clarity of roles, responsibilities and process.
-Specifically, clarity of what these risks are, who is responsible for them, what they are doing to actively manage the risks and what measures are in place to hold people to account.

-To assist Members with considering whether the recommended actions identified in 2.2.9. this report are appropriate, or whether another course of action is required, a new list of such possible actions, suggested prompts and challenges are presented for information and convenience in Appendix C.
+Specifically, clarity of what these risks are, who is responsible for them, what they are doing to actively manage the risks and what measures are in place to hold people to account. - 2.2.9.
+To assist Members with considering whether the recommended actions identified in this report are appropriate, or whether another course of action is required, a new list of such possible actions, suggested prompts and challenges are presented for information and convenience in Appendix C.

-Explanations for the various scores and terminology can be found in the new Risk 2.2.10.
-Management Procedures.

-For ease of reference the risks have been plotted on a heat map, in Appendix D, to 2.2.11. illustrate each risk's relative position measured by likelihood and impact for their current risk score.
+- 2.2.10.
+Explanations for the various scores and terminology can be found in the new Risk Management Procedures. - 2.2.11.
+For ease of reference the risks have been plotted on a heat map, in Appendix D, to illustrate each risk's relative position measured by likelihood and impact for their current risk score. - 2.2.12.

-2.2.12.
 The criteria for Corporate and Departmental risks are described at Note 1.
-A description of target scores is shown at Note 2.

-2.2.13.
-Fig. 1.
-Reflects the percentages of risks in each prospects category.
+A description of target scores is shown at Note 2. - 2.2.13.
+Fig. 1. below reflects the percentages of risks in each prospects category.

-- 2.2.15 Overall, progress is considered satisfactory, and mitigations are proportionate to their ratings. - 2.3 Development
+2.2.15 Overall, progress is considered satisfactory, and mitigations are proportionate to their ratings.

+2.3 Development